AdBusterOfficial/Adbuster--WinApp/labs/README.md

 ---

 ### 🧩 CEPA Logic Roadmap
 Future development of CEPA focuses on expanding the behaviour engine with richer decision rules, adaptive stability thresholds, extended behaviour zones and improved context interpretation.
-CEPA does not learn from data, but its intelligence grows through refined logic, deeper signal‑movement analysis and tighter integration with future multi‑class classifiers.
+Additional research will explore dynamic stability evaluation, trend‑based signal movement analysis, context‑aware decision pathways and more granular fallback intelligence.
+CEPA does not learn from data, but its behaviour engine grows through refined logic and tighter integration with future multi‑class classifiers.

 ---